stabjana/stabjana/README.md

 Hi, I am Steffi, a former archaeologist and now `web development student` at Business College Helsinki. \
 I will graduate end of December 2025 and will be available for opportunities.

-In this account you can mainly see my study exercises.
+In this account you can see my study exercises, some group projects and our final internship project in collaboration with con2.

 :cat2: :unicorn: